 Best luxury hotels in NYC

-Sitting squarely in one of the city’s most popular areas to visit, this classic hotel entered a new area of excellence after a recent renovation.
+Sitting squarely in one of the city’s most popular areas to visit, this classic hotel entered a new area of excellence after a renovation in 2015.
 Indulgence comes in all forms: from the opulent lobby to the spectacular in-room views of St. Patrick’s Cathedral.
 Catching a show on Broadway?
 Ask the concierge to arrange a private driver so you can arrive on the Great White Way in style.

 With incomparable views of Columbus Circle and Central Park, the Mandarin Oriental keeps guests at the city’s epicenter.
 Aside from floor-to-ceiling views of the park, Hudson River and the iconic skyline, rooms feature sleek decor and access to a full spectrum of five-star amenities.
 Be sure to make reservations at The Aviary NYC, a whimsical yet accessible cocktail bar imported from Chicago.